MARTIMM/language-sxml/README.md

 # Bugs
 * bracket matching seems confused when an escaped bracket is in the scope.

+# Changes
+* 0.2.3 changed coloring and element regex
+* 0.2.2 removed lowercasing of comments
+* ...
+* 0.0.1 Start of project

 <!-- references -->
 [repo]: https://github.com/MARTIMM/Semi-xml